rehmanali1994/rehmanali1994.github.io/_projects/FWI-3D.md

 <div class="caption">
     Current 2D Slicewise FWI Enabled by Elevation-Focused Ring-Array Transducer vs. Envisioned Multi-Row Ring-Array Transducer Design.
 </div>

+Full-waveform inversion (FWI) provides a framework for reconstructing quantitative acoustic properties of tissue by explicitly modeling the propagation of ultrasound through the imaging volume.
+In ultrasound computed tomography (USCT/UST), this can provide high-resolution maps of sound speed and other acoustic parameters, but accurate 3D FWI is substantially more challenging than conventional 2D reconstruction.
+Most practical USCT systems use ring arrays with elevation-focused transducers.
+A common reconstruction strategy treats each position of the ring array independently and performs 2D slicewise FWI before stacking the reconstructed slices into a volume.
+While computationally convenient, this approach does not account for wave propagation in the elevation direction or the finite elevation focusing of the transducers.
+My goal is to simultaneously develop 3D FWI techniques that explicitly account for the actual 3D wave propagation and develop a multi-row ring-array acquisition geometry that can best leverage 3D FWI for volumetric imaging.

 ### From 2D Slicewise FWI to 3D FWI